romtrost/Question-Word-Prediction/README.md

 finding the question word missing from a given question and its corresponding answer.
 To illustrate, given the following question-answer pair (QAP):

-Question: <qw> is the capital of Sweden?
+Question: "<qw> is the capital of Sweden?"
-Answer: Stockholm
+Answer: "Stockholm"

 the correct output should be “What“.
 The constraints on the problem domain are in this sense not obvious: should “Which city“ also be considered a valid question phrase (QP), and so a